ucsb-cs16/s20/_lab/lab00.md

 # Introduction

-Your first lab for this week is an introduction to programming on CSIL and the tools you'll need for this course.
-The intended outcomes are:

-* Help us get to know you
-* Learn about some of the tools you will be using in this class (gradescope and github)
+Before you start this lab, make sure that you've followed the instructions in Lecture 1 about getting a terminal on your machine.
+You have several options, and this lab write-up assumes that you're connecting remotely to a UCSB lab machine—you can totally use your own machine instead, though.

-This lab must be completed INDIVIDUALLY.
-In the subsequent labs you are encouraged to work with a programming partner.
+This lab must be completed individually.
+In the subsequent labs you are encouraged to work with a programming partner if you'd like (via Zoom or some other method that allows you to share screens).

 # Get setup with the tools for this course

 ## Create a CoE account if you don't have one already

-We encourage you to complete all programming assignments by logging in to the machines in the Computer Science labs, or to connect remotely.
-To do this you will need a **College of Engineering account**.
+To connect remotely to a UCSB lab machine, you will need a **College of Engineering account**.
 You can create an account online at <a href="https://accounts.engr.ucsb.edu/create" target="_blank">https://accounts.engr.ucsb.edu/create</a>.

 If you are enrolled in <i>any</i> CoE course this quarter (including CS24), you can create your account immediately.
 If you are not, you will need to contact the ECI Help Desk at <a href="mailto:help@engineering.ucsb.edu">help@engineering.ucsb.edu</a>.